covid-19 relief efforts

 - We have developed a new partnership with Door Dash and local restaurants to get food into the hands of newly food insecure families and we are operating three food pantries open to the community.

-- We are conducting thousands of weekly outreach calls to make sure older adults are safe while isolated at home.
+- We’ve conducted over 25,000 outreach calls to make sure older adults are safe while isolated at home, and are helping them access vaccination appointments.

 - We sent 1,000 backpacks filled with school supplies to students in our after school programs before the start of this school year and our social workers continue to conduct daily outreach via telephone to help those students navigate the trauma of this pandemic.